-Sirens: As part of the ENS, NMSU has installed two outdoor sirens in order to provide an additional tool for notifying the public of severe weather emergencies.
+As part of the ENS, NMSU has installed two outdoor sirens in order to provide an additional tool for notifying the public of severe weather emergencies.
+These sirens can be heard at the DACC Central Campus.
 The sirens will only be used in those circumstances where there is extreme, immediate danger to the entire community, such as a tornado warning or large hail likely to cause injuries.
 Upon hearing a siren, students and employees should immediately seek shelter and then seek additional information via news media or by logging onto the university's website (www.nmsu.edu).